boguszjelinski/kern/README.md

 * Rust compiler

 ## How to install and run
+See also [readme](RUNME.md) how to run all Kabina components in a simulation.

 1) Compile the pool finder (optional, see use_ext_pool below) and make the library available for Rust compiler, an example for Mac OS:
 ```